AR in Oil and Gas: The Game-Changer for Worker Safety

 The total capital expenditure can be cut down by 25% by adopting AR/VR by the oil and gas industry according to McKinsey.

 With India’s growing energy needs, a bigger workforce will emerge in the coming years.
-Through AR adoption, the companies can be assured that efficiency is maintained while safety remains uncompromised.
+Through AR in oil and gas safety adoption, the companies can be assured that efficiency is maintained while safety remains uncompromised.